Pomanders

 Yule celebrations date to ancient pagan cultures, with traditions that include bringing evergreen trees and boughs in from the outside to symbolizes life and renewal during the winter solstice.
-A Yule log honors the return of the sun's strength, and light.
-Pomanders are crafted to invite warmth and prosperity into the home.
-These and other customs celebrate the winter holiday season, and honor the cold weather months.
+Pomanders were crafted to invite warmth and prosperity into the home, celebrate the holiday season, and the cold weather months.

-Citrus Pomaders studded with cloves are fragrant ornaments, gifts, or winter decor that symbolize goodwill and holiday cheer.
-To make them, choose fresh, unblemished oranges and whole cloves.
-Using an awl or skewer to create holes, insert the clove stems into the holes in the pattern of your choice.
-The cloves will dry the orange, preserving it and create a spicy scent.
-As the fruit dries and shrinks, the orange peel and cloves fuse and harden to create a lasting decoration.
-They can be rolled in a mixture of ground spices like cinnamon, cloves, and nutmeg for preservation and a more robust fragrance.
-Hang on a string in cool, dry, dark space to dry for a few weeks.
+Citrus studded with cloves are fragrant ornaments, gifts, or winter decor that symbolize goodwill and holiday cheer.
+Choose fresh, unblemished oranges to make them, and add dried, whole cloves, and cinnamon.
+Use an awl or skewer to make holes in the pattern of your design, then insert clove stems.
+The cloves will help dry the orange, preserving it, and create a spicy scent.
+Roll the finished pomander in a mixture of ground spices like cinnamon, cloves, and nutmeg for preservation and a more robust fragrance.
+Hang on a string in cool, dry, dark space to dry for a 3 to 6 weeks.
 They can also be dried by placing them in paper bags, with regular rotations to prevent rotting and mold.
 A food dehydrator will accelerate the process, but hanging them maintains the most natural shape as they shrink and harden.
+As the fruit dries and shrinks, the orange peel and cloves fuse and harden to create a lasting, fragrant ornament.

 INGREDIENTS -